-- Reconciliation of project cost estimates and descriptions based on the current CIP (the most recent CIP was adopted by the Board on June 19, 2012).
-For projects in the preliminary planning phase (E), the Engineering News Record - Building Cost Index is used.
-For projects in the advance design stage (65-90%), current cost data is used; - Updating the descriptions and cost estimates in Exhibit B of the TIM Fee Program based on the updated CIP, addition of new roadway segments (identified by Traffic Studies), and direction from the Board; - Calculating Exhibit B's total Program cost and percentage change from the previous year's total program cost; - Calculating new fees within each zone pursuant to each TIM Fee category; and, - Preparing Resolution for the Board's review and approval.
+- Reconciliation of project cost estimates and descriptions based on the current CIP.
+The most recent CIP was adopted by the Board on June 19, 2012.
+For projects in the preliminary planning phase, the Engineering News Record - Building Cost Index is used.
+For projects in the advance design stage (65-90%), current cost data is used: - Updating the descriptions and cost estimates in Exhibit B of the TIM Fee Program, addition of new roadway segments (identified by traffic studies), and direction from the Board; - Calculating Exhibit B's total program cost and percentage change from the previous year's total program cost; - Calculating new fees within each zone pursuant to each TIM Fee category; and, - Preparing Resolution for the Board's review and approval.